Updated 9/22/2023

 5. Q: How easy is it to Care for a Miniature Donkey?

 A: Since Donkeys are "Desert" animals, they do not need to eat a lot of forage.
-They also do not need to be given grain but, we provide our foals with a low protein grain, since they are young and still growing.
+They also do not need to be given grain but, we provide our foals and nursing jennets with a low protein grain.
 Miniature Donkeys are "easier" to care for than other equines because they do not require as much feed.
 However, they do still need regular hoof trims, their teeth floated, vaccinations, deworming, etc.

 6. Q: Is it true that Miniature Donkeys are Stubborn?